 So you’re now single.
 Welcome to this amazing new chapter in your life.
 This is the time where you’ll learn many things about yourself that you probably hadn’t known before.

 If you want to properly deal with a breakup then you need to understand that being alone is not a bad thing.
-In fact, you can find fulfillment and joy in the midst of your solitude.
+In fact, you can find fulfilment and joy in the midst of your solitude.

 Embrace your single life.
-Grab a pair of your favourite pajamas and put your hair up in a messy bun.
+Grab a pair of your favourite pyjamas and put your hair up in a messy bun.
 Smile because you no longer need anyone’s approval to relax and let your hair down.
 Understand hat you are fierce and you don’t need a man or a woman to complete you because it’s true.